balbaugh/hypertube/README.md

 # Hypertube

-Hypertube is the last project of Hive Helsinki's web branch.
-Hypertube is a web application that allows users to search and stream movies from various torrent sources.
+Hypertube is the third and final project of Hive Helsinki / 42 School web branch.
+Hypertube is a web application that utilizes APIs allowing users to search and stream movies from various torrent sources.
 The application provides a user-friendly interface for browsing and watching video content, as well as maintaining a watch history and managing personal preferences.

 ##
 ![Demo](https://github.com/balbaugh/hypertube/raw/master/demo.gif)